Friday, April 15, 2016

 “You are wrong!”
 Karl cried all of a sudden.

 “Wrong?”
 Hans retorted in a slightly elevated voice.
 “Whom or what do you think you would be serving?
-Certainly not the Germany our grandfathers and parents fought to defend!
+It certainly won’t be the Germany our grandfathers and parents fought to defend!
 You will end up serving an idea, my dear friend.
 Look!
 They are going to mess up our people’s conscience.”

 “I have a mind of my own.”